 Progent makes available a range of services for securing Midtown Manhattan enterprises from ransomware events.
 These include team training to help recognize and not fall victim to phishing scams, ProSight Active Security Monitoring (ASM) for endpoint detection and response (EDR) utilizing SentinelOne's AI-based cyberthreat protection to identify and quarantine zero-day malware assaults.
 Progent in addition provides the assistance of veteran crypto-ransomware recovery professionals with the track record and perseverance to re-deploy a compromised system as rapidly as possible.

-Progent's Ransomware Recovery Help
+Progent's Ransomware Recovery Services

 - Windows Active Directory

-- CRM/Customer Orders/Invoices/AP/AR/Inventory capabilities were 100% restored.
+- CRM/Orders/Invoicing/AP/AR/Inventory Control capabilities were fully restored.

-Download the Ransomware Removal Case Study Datasheet
+Download the Ransomware Recovery Case Study Datasheet